 - How much do your symptoms affect your quality of life, including your ability to sleep?

 - AskMayoExpert.
-Pruritis.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.
+Pruritis without rash.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2018.

-- Lichen simplex chronicus (Neurodermatitis).
-Merck Manual Professional Version. http://www.merckmanuals.com/professional/dermatologic-disorders/dermatitis/lichen-simplex-chronicus.
-Accessed July 29, 2015.
+- Lichen simplex chronicus (neurodermatitis).
+Merck Manual Professional Version. https://www.merckmanuals.com/professional/dermatologic-disorders/dermatitis/lichen-simplex-chronicus.
+Accessed June 28, 2018.

 - AskMayoExpert.
-Phototherapy.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.
+Lichen sclerosus (balanitis xerotica obliterans).
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2018.

 - Liao YH, et al. Increased risk of lichen simplex chronicus in people with anxiety disorder: A nationwide population-based retrospective cohort study.
 British Journal of Dermatology.
 2014;170:890.